 Although a trip to London can be economically scary, this shouldn’t be a reason to avoid visiting the city.
 It is important to note that doesn’t matter where you are in the world, it is always possible to save money, and that’s why I will be sharing with you today some tips to save money in London as a tourist.

-First of all, guys, allow me to start it by teaching you a popular saying here in Brazil: who converts, doesn’t have fun, this sounds much better in Portuguese, but the point is: if you start converting and doing the math everytime you want to buy something, darling, DON’T.
+First of all, guys, allow me to start it by teaching you a popular saying here in Brazil: who converts, doesn’t have fun, This sounds much better in Portuguese, but the point is: if you start converting and doing the math every time you want to buy something, darling, STOP.

-Bear in mind that you are in somewhere else in the globe, forget about your own currency and buy what sounds cheap accordingly to the amount of money you have in the local currency.
+Bear in mind that you are in somewhere else on the globe, forget about your own currency, and buy what sounds cheap according to the amount of money you have in the local currency.
 Now that I just gave my best advice on how to save money in London, let’s move on to a proper list of advice.